As a writer myself, I know that the setting is one of the most critical elements of a great story.

 In addition to the physical setting, the author should also describe the social and cultural context of the story.
 This includes the customs, values, languages, dress, appearance, and beliefs that help shape the characters and their actions.

-When using imagery, it is vital to use all five senses.
+When using imagery, use all five senses.

-- What do they smell?
+- What do the characters smell?

 - How does the local food taste?